 Maintaining the full scalability of the system

-Open-source solutions come with the help of open software code, which can be freely modified according to the requirements of a given organisation.
+Open-source solutions come with the help of open software code, which can be freely modified according to the requirements of a given organization.
 By doing this wisely, without major interference in the source code, you can maintain the full scalability of the system and continue to enjoy the benefits of updating the manufacturer without much workload.
 This approach makes it possible to significantly reduce the cost of maintaining the application while its development continues.

-Optimisation of the costs
+Optimization of costs

 Is it worth losing your head right now?